Mission: Impossible – Fallout (2018)

 Directed by: Christopher McQuarrie

 Premise: The sixth film in the series.
-Ethan Hunt (Tom Cruise) and his team pursue three plutonium cores that an anarchist group intends to weaponize.
+Ethan Hunt (Tom Cruise) and his team pursue three plutonium cores that anarchist group The Syndicate intends to weaponize.

-Bottom Line: Mission: Impossible – Fallout is arguably the best installment of this series.
-It provides everything a viewer would want from a Mission: Impossible movie while also breaking away from some of the conventions of this franchise.
-The result is a spectacular piece of entertainment.
+Bottom Line: Mission: Impossible – Fallout is one of the better installments of this series.
+It provides everything viewers would want from a Mission: Impossible movie while also breaking away from some of the conventions of this franchise.
+The filmmakers flirt with bigger ideas but ultimately commit to the simplicity of popcorn entertainment.